mas-bandwidth/gafferongames/content/post/serialiation_strategies.md

 (packet data)
 </pre>

 Of course CRC32 is only protection against random packet correction, and is no actual protection against a malicious sender who can easily modify or construct a malicious packet and then properly adjust the CRC32 in the first four bytes.
-To protect against this you need to use a more cryptographically secure hash function combined with a secret key perhaps exchanged between client and server over HTTPS by the matchmaker prior to the client attempting to connect to the game server (different key for each client, known only by the server and that particular client).
+To protect against this you need to use a more cryptographically secure hash function combined with a secret key perhaps exchanged between client and server over HTTPS by the matchmaker prior to the client attempting to connect to the game server.

-One final technique, perhaps as much a check against programmer error on your part and malicious senders (although redundant once you encrypt and sign your packet) is the <span style="text-decoration: underline;">serialization check</span>.
+One final technique, perhaps as much a check against programmer error on your part and malicious senders (although redundant once you encrypt and sign your packet) is the _serialization check_.
 Basically, somewhere mid-packet, either before or after a complicated serialization section, just write out a known 32 bit integer value, and check that it reads back in on the other side with the same value.
-If the serialize check value is incorrect <span style="text-decoration: underline;">abort read and discard the packet</span>.
+If the serialize check value is incorrect _abort read and discard the packet_.

 I like to do this between sections of my packet as I write them, so at least I know which part of my packet serialization has desynced read and write as I'm developing my protocol (it's going to happen no matter how hard you try to avoid it...).
-Another cool trick I like to use is to serialize a protocol check at the very end of the packet, this is super, super useful because it helps pick up packet truncations (like the infamous, little endian vs. big endian truncation of the last word from the <a href="http://gafferongames.com/building-a-game-network-protocol/reading-and-writing-packets/">previous article</a>).
+Another cool trick I like to use is to serialize a protocol check at the very end of the packet, this is super, super useful because it helps pick up packet truncations.

 So now the packet looks something like this: